Reader Setup: Julian Schrader

 More Sweet Setups

 Julian’s setup is just one in a series of Sweet Mac Setups.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.